 Another guy threw the kitchen sink in his writing.
 He used every note and every quote he had.
 It was up to us to figure out what would be the lead, the sidebar and, perhaps, the notes.
 He was a good writer who could have really stood out if he'd been willing to make more choices.

 Still another writer thought so much of himself that he didn't self-edit.
 And his writing was a mess.
 One editor wasn't enough; five might not catch all of his errors.
-(Please, please, please edit your own writing before you send it in; don't be like this guy.)
+He once wrote a feature AND LEFT OUT THE FIRST NAME OF THE PERSON HE WROTE ABOUT!

-FOR YEARS, I COVERED sporting events, usually auto racing, although you'd see me at football, basketball, baseball, golf and even bodybuilding.
+Me?
+I wasn't expected to be a columnist.
+I covered sporting events, usually auto racing, although you'd see me at football, basketball, baseball, golf, soccer and even bodybuilding.
 I wrote features and game stories, and it was a battle for me.
-If I hurried, my writing was a mess.
-If I had time to edit, it could shine.
+If I hurried, my writing was weak.
+If I had time to edit, it would shine.

-My style is to just start writing; I don't have time for writer's block.
-Do I need a lede?
+My style is to just start writing.
+Do I need a lead?
 Sure.
-I'll put a so-called Associated Press lede (Joe Schmoe scored 24 points, including the last five, as Notre Dame edged...).
-I'll often find my lede in the middle of my story, so I'll move it to the top, and work the old lede into the story.
+I'll put a so-called Associated Press lead (Joe Schmoe scored 24 points, including the last five, as Notre Dame edged...).
+I'll often find my lead in the middle of my story, so I'll move it to the top, and work the old lead into the story.

 I always write by the number of words.
 If a story needs to be 500 words, I write 550.
 Then I tighten it to 480 and write some more.
 Then I cut it to 500 again.
 I'm always adding more information and finding ways to tighten and improve.
-If I have time, great; I edit it again.
+If I have time, great.
+If not, well, they'll have something to work with.

 More EDITOR@WORK blog entries